 Your family will be covered by public health insurance, too, if you have public health insurance during your studies.

-Our online consulting tool will show you which EDUCARE24 tariff (S, M, L or XL) is the right choice for you and your family.
-Just get started.
+Our online consulting tool will help you find the right solution for you and your family.

 Family members who are fully self-employed, privately insured, exempt from public health insurance as civil servants or persons who are subject to public health insurance themselves cannot be insured in the family insurance.